 Specialist Experience and Skills

-I am a Qualified Teacher in Learning and Skills, with 24 years' experience teaching Maths, Science, English and ICT, preparing for exams including 11 +. study-skills, revision techniques, school subject catch-ups or interventions.
-I teach all ages from Primary level to GCSE and adults.
-I am trained and specialised in identifying additional learning needs, knowledge gaps and providing strategies to develop, support and fast-track learners so that they can develop skills or acquire knowledge easily to achieve their learning goals or qualifications (from 11+ to GCSEs).
+I am trained and specialised in Dyslexia, Language and Literacy; experienced in supporting students with autism, dyslexia, identifying additional or different learning or SEN needs including visual stress, fine motor skills, speech and language delay, ADHD; providing strategies to support students with SEN; and fast-track learners so that they can develop skills or acquire knowledge easily to achieve their learning goals or qualifications (all ages, but especially for 11+ to GCSEs).
 This includes supporting learners with identified or unidentified learning needs and advising on exam access arrangements.

-How I work: I break sessions into sections and vary the tasks to address the different skills needing development.
+How my sessions work: I break sessions into sections and vary the tasks to address the different skills needing development.
 This ensures a productive session each time and helps maintain focus and attention.
 Sessions may cover quite a lot, depending on the needs and ability of the student, and if several subjects are covered.
 Small homework tasks are given for practice if requested, and parents advised, as well as any new observations and strategies taught.
 I can also liaise with schools or produce a list of ways teachers can implement strategies or support within day-to-day teaching and school life.
 I am very experienced in planning programmes of learning based on the needs of the young person, adapting and modifying as required.

-This can be for one or more subjects (English, Maths and/or Science) and subjects can be integrated, especially in developing language or literacy skills across most subjects KS2, 3 and 4.
+This can be for one or more subjects (English, Maths and/or Science for example) and subjects can be integrated, especially in developing language or literacy skills across most subjects KS2, 3 and 4.
 Sessions usually cover identifying new and better ways of working, developing the young person’s skills and personalising strategies to empower the young person to work confidently and independently.
-English and Maths are the most common priorities, generally, or working on particular sub-skills such as organising ideas, writing things down, improving presentation, expression or communication skills and teaching ways to be able to work better and more easily.
-I can also liaise with schools and produce a list of personalised strategies to help teachers and the school work more successfully with your child, with the aim that your child and their needs are better understood and feel supported.
+English and Maths are the most common priorities, generally, or working on particular sub-skills such as understanding the task, locating information, making links with what the child already knows or has covered, looking at how to complete tasks and form or write answers, organising ideas, writing things down, improving presentation, expression or communication skills and teaching ways to be able to work better and more easily.
+However, I can develop these and study skills across any subject, working across the full range or focus on priority subjects, or the subjects the young person is most interested in.